-- The security IC embedded software developer can deliver their software either to Infineon to let them implement it in the TOE (in the NVM) or to the composite product manufacturer to let them download the software into the NVM. - The delivery procedure from the security IC embedded software developer to the composite product manufacturer is not part of this evaluation and a secure delivery is required. - The delivery procedure from the TOE manufacturer (IFX) to the composite product manufacturer is not part of this evaluation.
-However, for security reasons, a form of transport protection might be required depending on the order option.
-The applied transport protection mechanisms must be considered during the composite evaluation considering the security needs of any pre-loaded IC Embedded Software that is active during delivery. - The TOE does not implement key generation (FCS_CKM.1) or key insertion (FDP_ITC.1/2) as required by the FCS_COP.1 iterations (dependency) used in the PP for symmetric cryptography.
-The IC Embedded Software must provide this functionality instead.
+- The security IC embedded software developer can deliver their software either to the developer to let them implement it in the TOE (in the NVM) or to the composite product manufacturer to let them download the software into the NVM. - The TOE does not implement key generation (FCS_CKM.1) or key insertion (FDP_ITC.1/2) as required by the FCS_COP.1 iterations (dependency) used in the PP for symmetric cryptography.
+The IC Embedded Software has to provide this functionality instead.